 Firstly, it is the successor to the famous MegaUpload, an online file hosting service that was shut down in 2012 following an anti-piracy campaign.
 Secondly, when it first came onto the market, Mega offered 50 GB of free space, which helped it attract many users.
 Today, the free space offered is much smaller, and Mega has lost what set it apart from the competition.

 Nevertheless, Mega remains a good secure storage service (with private encryption) with a pleasant interface.
 However, a number of controversies surrounding Mega’s actual security have tarnished its reputation.

 Mega’s prices have recently been lowered, making it much more attractive in the secure online storage category.

 9. apple iCloud: Apple’s online storage solution

 - Integration with the Apple ecosystem (iOS, macOS)

 - No client-side encryption to protect data

-iCloud is the cloud storage offered by Apple to complete its ecosystem.
-As with most of the cloud storage spaces of the American giants (Google Drive and OneDrive from Microsoft in particular), it integrates perfectly into the company’s ecosystem. iCloud is therefore very practical for backing up data from an iPhone, iPad or Mac.
+iCloud is the cloud storage solution offered by Apple to complement its ecosystem.
+As with most of the American giants’ cloud storage spaces (notably Google Drive and Microsoft’s OneDrive), it integrates seamlessly into the company’s ecosystem. iCloud is therefore very practical for backing up data on an iPhone, iPad or Mac.

-9. OneDrive: Microsoft’s cloud storage
+10. OneDrive: Microsoft’s cloud storage